Idukki

 What brands should do in the next 90 days

-Three priorities: (1) audit your AI/ML readiness for personalised serving, (2) rebuild any horizontal-only assets in vertical format, (3) shore up your rights workflow ahead of regulatory tightening.
-The brands that lead these trends will compound advantage for years; those that follow will pay catch-up cost in 2027.
+Three priorities, in order: audit your AI/ML readiness for personalised serving, rebuild any horizontal-only assets in vertical format, and shore up the rights workflow ahead of the regulatory tightening.
+Brands that lead these trends compound advantage for years.
+Brands that follow pay catch-up cost through 2027.

 Median PDP CVR lift